alvachien/alvachien.github.io/_posts/2015-06-11-next-choice-angularjs.md

 date: 2015-06-11 17:36
 author: alvachien
 comments: true
+categories: [技术Tips]
-categories: [AngularJS, AngularUI, JavaScript, Web Development]
+tags: [AngularJS, AngularUI, JavaScript, Web Development]
 ---
 Search "Multiple views One Page" in Stackoverflow.com, the results all pointed to Angular UI.
 It's actually a UI libarary based on AngularJS.
 AngularJS, is a lightweight, pure JavaScript framework which bought by Google.